crate/crate/docs/appendices/release-notes/unreleased.rst

 - Increased the default interval to detect ``keystore`` or ``truststore`` changes to five minutes.

+- Added a ``tables`` column to the :ref:`sys.snapshots <sys-snapshots>` table which lists the fully qualified name of all tables contained within the snapshot.

 SQL Standard and PostgreSQL compatibility improvements
 ------------------------------------------------------